ungive/mediaremote-adapter/README.md

 `diff`
 `payload`

-The value of `type` is always set to `"data"`.
+`type` is always a string with the value `"data"`.

-`diff` is a boolean that indicates whether the `payload` contains only fields whose values have been updated.
-If set to `false`,
-the payload is to be considered the current now playing state, regardless of any payloads that were sent in the past.
-If set to `true` on the other hand, the last sent non-diff payload must be updated with these new values, in order to have a representation of the the current now playing state.
-**Diffing is enabled by default, but can be disabled with a command line flag.**

 `payload` contains the now playing information and is a dictionary that is structurally identical to the output of the `get` command, with the same keys.
-It is never `null` though.
+The dictionary itself is never `null`.
 No keys are set at all,
 when no media player is reporting now playing information.
+Some keys may have a `null` value, when the media player reports `null` for them (this happens rarely, if ever).
+Any key may be `null`, when `diff` is set to true and the key vanishes.

+`diff` is a boolean that indicates whether the `payload` contains only fields whose values have been updated.
+When set to `false`,
+the payload is to be considered the current now playing state with all available keys and their values, regardless of any payloads that have been sent in the past.
+When set to `true` on the other hand, the last sent non-diff payload must be updated with these new values, in order to have a representation of the the current now playing state.
+When a key is not present anymore, it's set to `null` in the payload and its previous value should be removed.
+**Diffing is enabled by default, but can be disabled with a command line flag.**

 **Options**